 I'll attach a script that automates the comparison between GROMACS and NAMD in a separate post (it will make this post > 50kB).
 If you run it and got similar/different results as mine, I'll be happy to know.
 Also any comment on the simulations setup is highly appreciated.

-#3 Updated by Reza Salari over 4 years ago
+#3 Updated by Reza Salari almost 5 years ago

 - File compare3.sh compare3.sh added